mccreath/isitup-for-slack/docs/TUTORIAL.md

 curl_setopt($ch, CURLOPT_USERAGENT, $user_agent);
 ```

-The second one tells cURL we expect to get some kind of information back from the URL, and we want to get that information.
+The second option tells cURL we expect to get some kind of information back from the URL, and we want to get that information.

 ```php
 curl_setopt($ch, CURLOPT_RETURNTRANSFER, true);
 ```

-Now we can make the call.
-By assigning the call to a variable, we give cURL a place to actually store the information returned from isitup.org.
+With those in place, we can now call the URL.
+By assigning the call to a variable, we have a place to store the information returned from isitup.org.

 ```php
 $ch_response = curl_exec($ch);